openclimatedata/global-carbon-budget/doc/ocean-sink.md

 1 billion tonnes C = 1 petagram of carbon (10^15 gC) = 1 gigatonne C = 3.664 billion tonnes of CO2

 #### Methods:

 The ocean CO2 sink for the 1990s is based on observations (see cited studies below).
 The average anomalies from the model results, normalised to the observed mean for 1990-1999 are used for the annual values.

+#### Note:
+The data-based products include a pre-industrial steady state source of CO₂ (of about 0.45 GtC/yr).

 #### Cite individual estimates as: